 What about for breast cancer?
 See Breast Cancer Survival and Lignan Intake.
 More on these wonderful seeds in Flax and Fecal Flora, my smoothies (A Better Breakfast), and the oldie but goodie Just the Flax, Ma’am.
 What about chia?
 Find out which is better in Flaxseeds vs. Chia Seeds.

-Since the dietary intervention involved both reducing fat intake and flaxseed consumption, how do we know the flax had anything to do with it?
-Given the composite nature of the intervention—both a lower fat diet and flaxseeds, it was unknown whether the effects could be attributed to flaxseed supplementation, a fat-restricted diet, or both factors working together.
-To figure that out you’d have to do a study where you split men into four groups, a control group, a flaxseed only group, a lower-fat only group, and then a flaxseed and lower fat group.
-And that’s exactly what they did.
+Since the dietary intervention involved both reducing fat intake and increasing flaxseed consumption, how do we know the flax had anything to do with it?
+Given the composite nature of the intervention—both a lower fat diet and addition of flaxseeds, it was unknown whether the effects could be attributed to flaxseed supplementation, a fat-restricted diet, or both factors working together.
+To figure that out you’d have to do a study where you split men into four groups: a control group, a flaxseed only group, a lower-fat only group, and then a flaxseed and lower-fat group; and that’s exactly what they did.
 Find out the results in my follow-up video Was It the Flaxseed, Fat Restriction, or Both?.